 What’s the deal with coconut oil and silicone sex toys?

-Another time coco is no-no (we’re not going to stop this rhyming bit) is when you’re using silicone toys (such as your Le Wand Massager).
+Another time coco is no-no (we’re not going to stop this rhyming bit) is when you’re using silicone toys (such as your wand vibrators).

 Oil and silicone-based lubes can break down the material of your toys, smudging away years of their lives.